 Here’s’ a secret.

 You won’t win any bids for a low-paying life-sucking translation job.
 Think about the example job I posted up above.
-There were over 50 people competing against each other to charge$0.008 a word!
-All the bids were sealed, but I guarantee that there were translators on there who were bidding even less to translate the book this person needed.
+There were over 50 people competing against each other to charge $0.008 a word!
+All the bids were sealed; however, I guarantee that there were translators on there who were bidding even less to translate the book.

 Every bidder on that site bragged about how awesome they were, how many clients they’ve had, and that they’ve lived all over the world.
 They’re all saying the same things.
 So the only thing that the client is going to base his decision on is how cheap he can get the job done.

-So while he’s offering $1,000 to translate his 115,000 word book, he’s probably going to be paying a lot less because the bidders are going to be offering a lot less to get the work.
+So while he’s offering $1,000 to translate his 115,000 word book, he’s probably going to be paying a lot less.
+Why?
+Because the bidders are going to be offering a lot less to get the work.
 I’d guess $500.